 There are other SEO plugins, but none are as good as Yoast and the free version is fine for most of us.

-Use the wizard to setup Yoast.
+After installing Yoast use the wizard to setup Yoast.

 To make Yoast more effective you should change the Meta Description for every page and act on its recommendations.
 I credit Yoast for any success I’ve had with SEO.